dmbarbour/wikilon/docs/ABCRT.md

                 large values of c,b: range 1..65536
                 small values of i: 1..256

-Texts don't have array semantics.
-Updates to a character may require inserting or removing bytes from the utf-8 representation.
-The index is limited to a linear factor: this two-layer index allows us to index and slice texts up to 10000 times faster than scanning it character by character.
-The index has an asymptotic overhead of 0.8%.

-This should be sufficient in practice, e.g. for texts up to twenty megabytes.
-I would strongly recommend developers model finger-tree ropes and leverage stowage long before reaching that limit.
+These indices could be installed heuristically based on text size or need.
+The asymptotic overhead for the index is less than 0.8%.
+For texts of 4kB, the overhead is closer to 2.6%.
+The first layer index lets us scan, slice, and lookup on index 100x faster.
+The second layer bumps us up to 10000x - still O(N), but a nicer coefficient.
+These indices would support slicing texts of up to about 20MB.
+Though I would recommend finger-tree ropes and stowage long before reaching that point.

-Conveniently, appending texts can be modeled trivially by appending each array.
-Logical reversal requires special attention: we reverse each array, but when reading from a reversed 'utf8 binary' we must parse our utf8 binary backwards.
-(Or write a UTF-8 parser that works in both directions.)
+Conveniently, appending texts can be modeled by appending each array.
+Logical reversal requires special attention: we reverse each array, but we'll also need the ability to read reversed utf8.
+(It's probably easiest to do this transparently in our utf8 reader.)

 ### Large Value Stowage

-I will use 64-bit identifiers for stowed values.
-This includes space for tag bits for information that may be useful prior to loading the data: substructural attributes, maybe a rough size estimate, possible support for external binaries (see external resources, below).
-Addresses are not reused once allocated.
-Structure sharing will be supported via a hash-based reverse lookup.

-Major aspects for stowage: getting a value in, getting a value back out, and possible cache and GC interactions.

-*Aside:* We can inject refcts for stowed objects as we reconstruct them.
-This is easy because we know our affine and relevant properties for the stowed values holistically.
-We can easily compute this information more precisely during reconstruction.
+We'll use 62-bit identifiers for stowed values.
+Addresses are allocated once and never reused.
+This is convenient from a security and caching perspective: we can securely share stowed data with external systems via simple HMAC.
+And there are no worries about running out.
+Allocating 2^62 addresses at the best throughput LMDB can manage today would take almost a million years.

+The reason for 62-bit identifiers is that we can use the remaining two bits for substructural attributes: affine, relevant.
+This allows us to cheaply validate simple copy/drop data plumbing without connecting to the database.
+It also corresponds nicely to ABC resources where we might use `{#resourceId'kf}` to indicate the identifier constructs a linear value.

+Developers may represent intention to stow any value by simple annotation, `{&stow}`.

+This results in a simple object in memory: `(stow, target)`.
+No action is performed immediately.
+Many stowage requests will be transient, e.g. when applying a stream of updates to a trie represented in our database.
+So we'll provide ample opportunity for transient requests to be destroyed.
+Any subsequent access to the target will delete the stow request.
+Eventually, our `(stow, target)` object is moved from the nursery into the heap.

+At that point, we'll construct a pending stowage object.
+We cannot perform compression and compaction, unfortunately, because our target may refer to other stowed objects in pending state that still lack an address.
+A pending stow is still transient, but a background thread may decide to stow it at any time.
+Hopefully, we can batch a lot of writes.

+After stowage succeeds, the target data is cleared from memory.
+I'm not going to bother with caching content in memory, instead focus on fast loading of data on demand.
+(The owner-based purity I'm favoring doesn't benefit as much from caching anyway, and we effectively have caching via LMDB.)
+We'll have a simple stowage identifier.
+Whatever bindings we need to integrate LMDB's GC so we don't delete data that is rooted in memory.
+Fortunately, our writer knows that nobody is resurrecting old addresses because our writer assigns all addresses.

+If stowage fails (e.g. because there isn't enough space) we could

+We might heuristically refuse to stow smaller fragments, such that we implicitly 'flatten' narrow, tree-structured data.
+It could be useful to focus stowage on larger chunks, e.g. kilobytes of data.

 ### Pending Computations

-For par-seq parallelism.
-Maybe laziness, though I'm not sure there.
+Threads themselves will need to be modeled.
+In terms of data, we at least have an argument and a continuation.
+Active computations will have a nursery.
+We'll need to track computations that are *suspended* because they're waiting for this one.
+We'll probably want to track all other computations created by this one, hierarchically.

+A pending computation will have a reference count.
+When we *copy* or *drop* a pending computation, we'll track this assumption rather than immediately suspend on it.

 ### Sealed Values

+We'll only support discretionary sealing.
+Sealed values are thus straightforward:

+        (sealed, target, symbol...)

+We'll probably just use a (size,utf8) for our symbol.
+We know from AO constraints that our symbol encoding is no more than 63 bytes UTF-8.
+For sealers of up to 7 bytes, we can use just two cells.
+Developers can leverage this effectively.

 ### Blocks, Fixpoints, Compiled Code

+A good representation for blocks is critical.
+Blocks are copied very frequently, and we process them incrementally, and we'll need to integrate them easily with LLVM compiled code.

+TODO: figure this out.

 ### Numbers other than Small Integers

 ABC is required to support arbitrary precision integers.
-Additionally, we might want to try to model fixed-width types (via accelerators).
-And possible support for unboxed arrays.
+I would like to use a simple representation in this case.
+I'd also like to squeeze some extra data into our type tag.

+I'm currently thinking we might use something like a var-nat representation, albeit in reverse (little-endian).
+We can probably squeeze 24-28 bits of data and the sign bit into our tag, such that many 'large' numbers can still be represented in just one cell.
+We could use 64-bit arithmetic, easily enough.

+Eventually, I would like to support fixed-width numbers via accelerators: modulo arithmetic, models of floating point, etc..

 ### External Resources